 The following risk factors and other information in this Annual Report on Form 10-K, including the Management's Discussion and Analysis of Financial Condition and Results of Operations section, should be carefully considered.
 The risks and uncertainties described below are not the only risks we face.
-In addition to the effects of the COVID-19 pandemic and resulting national and global disruptions on our business and discussed in Management's Discussion and Analysis of Financial Condition and Results of Operations, additional or unforeseen effects from the COVID-19 pandemic and the global economic climate may give rise to or amplify many of the risks discussed below.
 Additional risks and uncertainties not currently known to us or that we may currently deem immaterial also may impair our business operations.
 If any of the following or other risks occur, our business financial condition, operating results, cash flows and distributions, as well as the market price of our securities, could be materially adversely affected.